-The Recreation use designation was assessed along the length of the Delaware River from Hancock, NY to the bottom of Zone 1 (197 miles), in Zones 2-5 of the Delaware Estuary (97 square miles), and in the assessed portion of the Delaware Bay (533 square miles).
+Figure 3.10 shows the level of use support for Recreation, which was assessed along the length of the Delaware River from Hancock, NY to the bottom of Zone 1 (202 miles), in Zones 2-5 of the Delaware Estuary (97 square miles), and in Delaware Bay (686 square miles).
+It should be noted that this assessment does not account for tributary use support.
+Bacteria data collected in tributaries may indicate a level of use support that is not consistent with that of the main stem and Bay.